Skip to content

 print(f"Selected morphospace: {current_morphospace}")

-# Set morphospace (if "CO_Raup" is available)
+# Set morphospace (if "Shell (Default)" is available)

-setup.available_morphospaces = "CO_Raup"
+setup.available_morphospaces = "Shell (Default)"

 Note: The enum items are dynamically generated by scanning the morphospace modules directory.
 Only morphospaces with a valid __init__.py file are included.